Ski Gear Review: ON3P, GEN FACTORY, LOOK | Kosuke Kusakari

 Touring: None

-Used in the park for one season.
+Used at the park throughout one season.

 As for length, I've been using 176cm since last season.
 It's a little long at 11cm longer than my height, but for ON3P, which has a deep rocker range, I feel that a slightly longer length provides a better balance between rocker and camber